12 men charged in $9.7m cheating case

-SINGAPORE - The authorities on Tuesday (Sept 14) hauled 12 men to court, charging them for their alleged roles in a cheating case involving about $9.7 million.
+The authorities hauled 12 men to court yesterday, charging them over their alleged roles in a cheating case involving about $9.7 million.

-At the time of the alleged offences, four of the men were working for Civil Tech, a construction firm.
+At the time of the alleged offences, four of the men were working for Civil Tech, a construction company.

 A fifth man, Bong Saik King, 43, was a director at general contractor Global Civil Engineering at the time of the alleged offences.